Liquidation Process: A step-by-step guide

 3. If the Statutory Payment Demand goes unpaid, the creditors will organise a winding-up petition to be approved through the courts.
 This essentially petitions the court to allow the company to be liquidated in order to pay the debt.

 4. If the winding-up petition is approved, it will be advertised in the Gazette and an appointed insolvency practitioner will liquidate the company.
-However, you can still negotiate with creditors before the winding-up petition is advertised, although you need to act rapidly to avoid liquidation at this point in the process.
+You can still negotiate with creditors before the winding-up petition is advertised, but you’ll need to act rapidly to avoid liquidation.

-5. Next, the courts will approve a winding-up order if they believe the creditors have the right to liquidate your company.
-The next stage of the process is the sale of company assets, the distribution of funds and the closure of the business.
+5. Next, the courts will approve a winding-up order if they believe the creditors have the right to liquidate your company, leading to the sale of company assets, distribution of funds, and closure of the business.
 Once the company has been liquidated, it’s struck from the Companies House register.

-6. As with a CVL, the insolvency practitioners overseeing the liquidation process will investigate the actions of the directors in relation to the company’s insolvency.
-If any wrongdoing is found, then the Insolvency Service can disqualify the directors or take other appropriate action against them.
+6. As with a CVL, the insolvency practitioners overseeing the liquidation will investigate the actions of the directors in relation to the company’s insolvency.
+If any wrongdoing is found, then the directors may be disqualified or have other appropriate action against them.

-It’s not an easy decision to make, but for many companies a voluntary liquidation process can be the best way to close down the business.
+We understand that liquidation is never an easy decision to make, but for many companies, a voluntary liquidation process can be the best way to close down the business.

-If you’re considering liquidating your company, Irwin Insolvency’s experienced team can help you to decide which insolvency measures are most appropriate for your business.
+If you’re considering liquidating a company in the UK as a response to insolvency, Irwin Insolvency’s experienced team has the expert advice you need to decide which insolvency measures are most appropriate for your business and initiate the liquidation process.

-For more detailed information on the liquidation process, contact Irwin Insolvency for your free, no-obligation consultation.
+To learn how to liquidate a limited company or for more liquidation advicecontact Irwin Insolvency for your free, no-obligation consultation.

 About the author